-GLASGOW headquartered fleet management company, Fleet Alliance, is planning an expansion of its Authorised Representative (AR) programme.
+GLASGOW headquartered fleet management company, Fleet Alliance, is planning an expansion of its Appointed Representative (AR) programme.

 The largest fleet and leasing broker in the UK says it wants to meet the expected increase in demand for company car electric vehicles (EVs) following the April changes to benefit in kind taxation.